 Unless a material is labeled, it is difficult to determine whether it contains asbestos simply by looking at it.
 If you have any doubts about the material, you should treat it as if it contains asbestos, or have it sampled and analyzed by a qualified professional.
 A professional should take samples for analysis, because there may be an increased health risk if fibers are released.

-How can I Get a Free Initial Asbestos Claim Assessment?
+How can I Get a Legal Asbestos Claim Assessment?